ifree/Obsidian-canvas-minimap/README.md

 ## Usage
 - Enable the minimap via the command palette or the settings.
 - By clicking on the minimap, you can navigate to the corresponding position in the canvas.
-    - Hold `Ctrl` to disable the zooming effect.
+    - Navigation behavior can be customized in the settings.
 - Profit!

 ## Note